municipioriogrande/blog/plugins/re-add-underline-justify/readme.txt

 === Re-add text underline and justify ===
 Contributors: briKou
 Donate link: https://www.paypal.me/BriceCapobianco
-Tags: mce, editor, underline, justify, tinyMCE, 4.7, wysiwyg, visual editor, gutenberg, 5.0 Requires at least: 4.7
+Tags: editor, underline, justify, wysiwyg, gutenberg, ACF Requires at least: 4.7
-Tested up to: 4.9.8
+Tested up to: 5.3
 Requires PHP: 5.5.12
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This tiny plugin re-adds the Editor text underline & text justify buttons in the WYSIWYG removed in WordPress 4.7.
-Works with Gutenberg.

 == Description ==

-**Version 0.2 adds support for Gutenberg for its "Classic" bloc only.**
+**This tiny plugin re-adds the Editor text underline & text justify buttons in the WYSIWYG removed in WordPress 4.7.
+It works well with the [Classic Editor](https://fr.wordpress.org/plugins/classic-editor/) plugin, [Advanced Custom Fields](https://fr.wordpress.org/plugins/advanced-custom-fields/) (Free & Pro) and is also compatible with the Gutenberg's "Classic" bloc.**

 In WordPress 4.7, the core developper team decided to make various changes in the editor (TinyMce WYSIWYG), including removing the **underline and justify buttons** and rearranging some of the toolbar buttons.
 If you don't want to change the way you edit your content and/or don't want to confuse your customers with a new contribution interface, this very lightweight plugin will set the editor style back to its previous state (like in WordPress 4.6 and above versions).